mia-platform/documentation/docs/fast_data/configuration/realtime_updater/common.md

 :::

 :::warning
-The `basic` Kafka message format does not include a field to store data values before updates, thus not supporting the Primary Key update.
+The Kafka message format based on the _IBM InfoSphere Data Replication for DB2_ CDC does not support the Primary Key update.
 :::

 ### Snappy compression